-Electricity-storage asset.
-A resource capable of receiving electric energy from the grid and storing it for later injection of electricity back to the grid.
+Electricity-storage asset-A resource capable of receiving electric energy from the grid and storing it for later injection of electricity back to the grid.

-Non-wires solution.
-An Electric Distribution Company (EDC) investment and operating practice that can defer or replace the need for specific transmission and/or distribution projects, at lower total resource cost, by reliably reducing transmission congestion or distribution system constraints at times of maximum demand in specific grid areas.
-This term is synonymous with "non-transmission alternative" or "NTA" which is the term used by the National Regulatory Research Institution (NRRI).
+Non-wires solution-An EDC investment and operating practice that can defer or replace the need for specific transmission and/or distribution projects, at lower total resource cost, by reliably reducing transmission congestion or distribution system constraints at times of maximum demand in specific grid areas.
+This term is synonymous with "non-transmission alternative" or "NTA" which is the term used by the National Regulatory Research Institution.

 § 69.XXX2.
-Electricity-Storage as a Distribution System Asset
+Electricity-storage as a distribution system asset.

 The Commission acknowledges that electricity-storage assets can assist in various engineered reliability solutions.
-As such, the Commission recognizes that electricity-storage assets can be used by EDCs to maintain or to increase the reliability or the resilience of the electric distribution system.
-The Commission encourages the consideration of such assets when cost effective and proper, specifically as an alternative non-wires solution.
-The Commission encourages EDCs to consider electricity-storage assets as part of their system planning.
+As such, the Commission recognizes that electricitystorage assets can be used by EDCs to maintain or to increase the reliability or the resilience of the electric distribution system.
+The Commission encourages the consideration of these assets when cost effective and proper, specifically as an alternative non-wires solution.
+The Commission encourages EDCs to consider electricitystorage assets as part of their system planning.